W. T. Stead: The Northern Echo

-Stead contributed articles to the fledgling liberal Darlington newspaper The Northern Echo from 1870, and despite his inexperience, was appointed the editor of the newspaper in 1871.
-Aged just 22, Stead was the youngest newspaper editor in the country.
+Stead contributed articles to the fledgling liberal Darlington newspaper The Northern Echo from 1870 and despite his inexperience was appointed editor of the newspaper in 1871.
+Aged just 22 Stead was the youngest newspaper editor in the country.
 Stead used Darlington's excellent railway connections to his advantage, increasing the newspaper's distribution to national levels.
 Stead was always guided by a moral mission, influenced by his faith, and wrote to a friend that the position would be "a glorious opportunity of attacking the devil".

-In 1873, he married his childhood sweetheart, Emma Lucy Wilson, the daughter of a local merchant and shipowner; they would eventually have six children together.
-In 1876, Stead joined a campaign to repeal the Contagious Diseases Act, befriending the feminist Josephine Butler.
+In 1873 he married his childhood sweetheart, Emma Lucy Wilson, the daughter of a local merchant and shipowner; they would eventually have six children.
+In 1876 Stead joined a campaign to repeal the Contagious Diseases Act, befriending the feminist Josephine Butler.
 The law was repealed in 1886.

 He gained notoriety in 1876 for his coverage of the Bulgarian atrocities agitation.
-He is also credited as "a major factor" in helping Gladstone win an overwhelming majority in the 1880 general election.
+He is also credited as "a major factor" in helping William Ewart Gladstone win an overwhelming majority in the 1880 general election.

 The Pall Mall Gazette

 Stead was appointed assistant editor of the Liberal Pall Mall Gazette (a forerunner of the London Evening Standard) in 1880, and he helped transform a traditionally conservative newspaper "written by gentlemen for gentlemen".
 When its editor, John Morley, was elected to Parliament, Stead took over the role (1883–1889).
 When Morley was made Secretary of State for Ireland, Gladstone asked the new cabinet minister if he were confident that he could deal with that most distressful country.
 Morley replied that, if he could manage Stead, he could manage anything.

 Over the next seven years Stead would develop what Matthew Arnold dubbed "The New Journalism".
-His innovations as editor of the Gazette included incorporating maps and diagrams into a newspaper for the first time, breaking up longer articles with eye-catching subheadings, and blending his own opinions with those of the people he interviewed.
+His innovations as editor of the Gazette included incorporating maps and diagrams into a newspaper, breaking up longer articles with eye-catching subheadings and blending his own opinions with those of the people he interviewed.
 He made a feature of the Pall Mall extras, and his enterprise and originality exercised a potent influence on contemporary journalism and politics.
 Stead's first sensational campaign was based on a Nonconformist pamphlet, The Bitter Cry of Outcast London.
 His lurid stories of squalid life in the slums had a wholly beneficial effect on the capital.
 A Royal Commission recommended that the government should clear the slums and encourage low-cost housing in their place.
 It was Stead's first success.
 He also pioneered the use of the interview in British journalism—although other interviews had appeared in British papers before—with his interview with General Gordon in 1884.